Vance Brown

 Why Executive Elder?

 I consider myself a “wounded healer” who continues to do life wrong – every day.
 As often stated by Rohr, “We grow spiritually much more by doing it wrong than by doing it right.”
 An elder has lived long enough to know that life is very hard, and an elder understands that all will be okay and knows that in the end life is “very good.”
-Often what we thought were curses were actually blessings.
-I believe in good endings because I believe that resurrection(s) follows death(s), a truth that is echoed by the loss and renewal pattern found in nature.
-An elder also is about being curious, being present, and is about always being a life-long student – i.e. a growth mindset.
-Our time together will include my role as a coach, consultant, and spiritual director.
-Holistically, it is all about laying the groundwork for your transformation – which is all about surrender and letting go.
-An “elder” brings a perspective that helps you hold the space, paradox and tension between the “very hard” AND “very good.”
-The only term that feels inclusive of my role with those business executives I work with is “Executive Elder.”
+Often what we thought were curses were actually blessings as we reflect on our lives looking back.
+I believe in good endings because I believe that resurrection(s) always follows death(s), a truth that is echoed by the loss and renewal pattern found in nature.
+An elder also is about being curious, being present, and is about always being a life-long learner.
+Most importantly, an elder is able to see and believe the good in you and to provide a mirror so that you can find and see your true self.

 The Thrivers Quadrant